Pancake Cake Pops

 - Mix all dry ingredients in a bowl.

-- Mix all wet ingredients in a different bowl.
+- Mix all wet ingredients and lemon zest in a different bowl.

 - Pour the batter into a piping bag and fill the cake pop maker holes (fill them about 1 mm from the top).
 Alternatively, you can use a teaspoon to fill the holes with the batter.